 When parents have a concern about educational, social, or safety issues, interactions with staff, or other issues concerning Addlestone and their child, they should bring the issue to the attention of the school.
 Addlestone will make every effort to address parent concerns in a timely manner.
 Issues can be handled in the most effective manner if parents present their concern in the following order:

-- 1. Make an appointment to discuss issues with the child's teacher. - 2.
-Make an appointment to discuss issues with the appropriate Administrator after speaking with the teacher. - 3.
-Make an appointment with Addlestone Head of School, Rabbi Boruch Perton.
+- 1. Contact to discuss issues with the child's teacher. - 2.
+Contact to discuss issues with the appropriate Administrator after speaking with the teacher. - 3.
+Contact Addlestone Head of School